jacobkim9881/localization-manager/README.md

 Countries list which can be with localizing json are in `lang_code.js`.

+### Quick Start
+- Put json file into `local_obj.js` to localize which will be exported by `module.exports` into `index.js`.
+- Change number at line 6 of `exe.sh` file which are number of countries to localize.
+- Then execute `exe.sh` file by typing `./exe.sh` on current directory on terminal.

 ### Localize json files which contains html tags
 It localize texts without html tag files.
 Also texts inside of more than 2 tags can be localized.